Proryanator-Resources/messageawk/README.md

 # imessageawk
-Clean up your exported iMessages to a globally compatible format.
+Clean up your exported SMS to a globally compatible format.

 ----------------------------------------------------------
 Purpose: Ever wanted to be able to export your messages on an iphone/android and read them as a compatible format